hueney/rv_player/README.md

 - Sponsor graphic with link to their website.

 This App was designed and coded by the members of:

-Coder Dojo Club, Glanmire, Cork, Ireland. @2023
+@Coder Dojo Club, Glanmire, Cork, Ireland.

 SETUP:
 1. Download the app code from github at: https://github.com/rayzor/rv_player/tree/main